Top degree $\ell^p$-homology and conformal dimension of buildings: Conformal dimension of Gromov-hyperbolic buildings

 \begin{rem} 1.
 When $X$ is a Fuchsian building, the boundary $\partial \S$ is a circle and thus $\Cdim(\partial \S) = 1$.
 In \cite{bourdon-fuchsien}, Bourdon constructs a visual metric $d_\mathbf{q}$ with parameter $\l(\mathbf{q}) = \exp{{e_\mathbf{q}(W)}}$, so that Coornaert's formula gives $\Hdim(\partial \S, d_\mathbf{q}) = 1$.
 Therefore, the inequalities of the theorem are optimal for these buildings and give a slightly different proof from that of \cite{bourdon-fuchsien} of the equality:

 2. In the case of constant thickness the inequalities can be expressed as:

 where $d$ is the visual metric on the boundary of $\S$ equipped with the length function.
 These are the inequalities obtained by Clais in \cite{clais-conformal} for some hyperbolic buildings coming from right-angled Coxeter groups.
-In particular, they imply that $\Cdim(\partial X)$ is comparable to $\log q$. \end{rem}
+In particular, they imply that $\Cdim(\partial X)$ grows as $\log q$ as a function on $q$, in the sense that there are constants $C_1, C_2>0$ such that for all $q \geq 2$ we have $C_1 \log q \leq \Cdim(\partial X) \leq C_2 \log q $. \end{rem}